Functional central limit theorems for non-local branching Markov processes: Introduction

 In the small regime, the spectral gap is greater than $\lambda_1/2$, and so the convergence seen in \ref{Ha} happens quickly.
 This gives too little time for second-order fluctuations to manifest.
 Thus, in the small regime, {we see a limit over a small time scale that is stationary}.
 In the critical regime, the speed of convergence, $\lambda_1/2$, is such that the ``pull'' towards the stationary distribution in \ref{Ha} matches the ``push'' away arising from the second-order fluctuations, thus resulting in Brownian fluctuations over a longer timescale.
 Finally, if the spectral gap is smaller than $\lambda_1/2$, then the speed of convergence in \ref{Ha} is slow enough to allow the growth of second-order fluctuations.
 This dominates the stationary behaviour seen in the small and critical regimes, yielding fluctuations that mimic the behaviour of \eqref{eq: LLN cor}.
 As previously noted, we will present these results in a more general framework that removes the need for simple eigenvalues $\lambda_1$ and $\lambda_2$.
 However, this heuristic remains true in the more general setting.

-The rest of the article is set out as follows.
+{The rest of the article is set out as follows.
 In the next section, we give our main results in full generality, along with the necessary assumptions.
+In Section \ref{sec:discussion}, we will spend some time discussing our assumptions and relevant examples.
 Section \ref{sec:proofs2} contains the proofs of the main results.
-Finally, we provide an Appendix, which contains some useful results that will be used in the proofs.
+Finally, we provide three appendices containing some useful results that will be employed throughout the article, along with proofs of some technical results. }